 This chapter describes the impacts that may occur upon the implementation of the considered alternatives.
 This chapter is organized by resource topics, with the impacts of all alternatives combined under each resource and analyzed in terms of direct, indirect, and cumulative effects (40 CFR 1508.1(g)).
 Any proposed protective requirements determined to be appropriate through analysis in this document would be carried forward as stipulations to an approved authorization.
-For the analyses below, BLM assumed the average surface disturbance for a single vertical well to be 5 acres.
+For the analyses below, BLM is assuming 23 wells would be drilled in Alternative 2 and 16 wells would be drilled for Alternative 3.
+BLM assumed the average surface disturbance for a single vertical well to be 5 acres.
 Multiple wells can be centralized on one large pad which reduces the overall surface disturbance.
 The majority of wells on centralized pads are drilled horizontally and could reach up to two miles from the surface hole locations.
 For these centralized multi-well pads, BLM assumed an average pad size of 20 acres with 8 horizontal wells on each multi-well location.
 The majority of new site-specific Applications for Permit to Drill (APDs) submitted in Wyoming fall into this category.
 If 8 wells are located on a 20 acre well pad, each well would require approximately 2.5 acres of surface disturbance.
-For both vertical and horizontal well bores, BLM is assuming 40 wells could be drilled and completed for Alternative 2 (Proposed Action) resulting in 100-200 acres of disturbance and 36 wells for Alternative 3 (Modified Proposed Action) resulting in 90-180 acres of disturbance.
-Over the past five years, the majority (approximately 97%) of the wells drilled have been directional or horizontal from multi-well locations.